Edventures with Kids

 Award Ceremony

-You can choose how you'd like to award the athletes and competing teams.
 Angie made chocolate chip cookies and wrapped them in gold aluminum foil.
-She then attached red, white and blue ribbon with a hot glue gun and made labels that read, 'You're pure GOLD!'
-"That way," said Angie, "every kid left with a gold medal".
+She then attached red, white and blue ribbon with a hot glue gun and made labels that read, ‘You’re pure GOLD!’

-At their closing awards ceremony, Angie and the parents handed out Honorable Mention ribbons, Fourth Place ribbons and then bronze, silver and gold medals - so each team got an award, plus their party favor cookies.
+At their closing awards ceremony, Angie and the parents handed out Honorable Mention ribbons, Fourth Place ribbons and then bronze, silver and gold medals – so each team received an award, plus their party favor cookies.

 In the End, It's All For Fun